 I should be driving my Mercedes 190e 2.5-16 day to day but it had its problems months ago and was left laid up in a corner of the workshop until someone had a chance to look at it (ironically it now appears that the problems may have been sorted).
 I’ve been driving a Navara day to day and I love that car, it has never let me down but it isn’t exactly what you would call a ‘sporting’ vehicle or one that you want to drive for fun.
-This XJ-S was at an auction I go to regularly and where I had a few cars for sale myself and it impressed me more than I thought it would.
-It truly is a car with great history and general condition.
-This car was heavily featured in a specialist Jaguar magazine for eight months and owned by a man who judges these very cars, what more could you want?
+This XJS was for sale at an auction that I attend regularly and also one where I had a few cars for sale myself and it impressed me more than I thought it would.
+It is a car with great history and the general condition is also good.
+This car was heavily featured in a specialist Jaguar magazine for eight months and owned by a man who judges these very cars, what more could I want?
 The mechanicals of the car are all very good and serious money has been spent ensuring any problems have been taken care of, the only thing is the paint is somewhat shabby – but I’m beginning to like that too.
 This isn’t a low mileage car (190,800 at the moment) but I’m not one to be put off by that.

 This car in particular has an aesthetic I really like, the black wheels set off the red very well and I’ve been considering dechroming the rest of the car with those parts being finished in a similar fashion to the wheels, but thats a potential project for the future.
 It is incredibly hard to find an XJS with a dark coloured interior and this one does, beige/grey/etc really tend to bother me and I would find it hard to live with one unless it perfectly matched the rest of the car.
 To my eye the post facelift coupes are better looking sheerly for the window shape that modernises the whole design, and when I took this car to Cars and Curry on Wednesday I couldn’t help but think it was one of the better looking cars there – and thats among the likes of Ferrari and Porsche.